amandasbrn/discount-optimization/README.md

 ### 2. Predict Quantity Sold with RandomForestRegressor.

-I got 99.99% prediction accuracy on training set and 99.98% on testing set
+I got 99.99% prediction accuracy on training set and 99.98% on testing set.
+We get the predicted quantity with the historical discount.
+After that, we want to predict the quantity sold when we change the discount.

 ### 3. Build discount optimization
   - using minimize() function from scipy to find the discount that maximizes profit.
 Since we want to maximize profit, we convert Maximize profit to Minimize (–profit)
+  - Leveraging Linear Regression and Minimize() function to get the optimized discount
   - Input to minimize(): discount value x[0]
   - Objective function: f(x) to minimize -profit by calculating predicted quantity using regression coefficients
   - Computes final price from discount: Calculates profit = (final price – cost) × quantity then returns –profit (because we want to maximize it)